kunalgolani/eslint-config/esnext/style-guide/README.md

 - [`consistent-this`](http://eslint.org/docs/rules/consistent-this): allow `this` to only be assigned to a variable named `that`
 - [`curly`](http://eslint.org/docs/rules/curly): require curly braces around blocks if they contain multiple statements, disallow braces if not
 - [`dot-location`](http://eslint.org/docs/rules/dot-location): require the dot in a member expression to be on the same line as the property portion
-- [`generator-star-spacing`](http://eslint.org/docs/rules/generator-star-spacing): enforce spacing before and disallow after `*` operators in generator functions
+- [`func-call-spacing`](http://eslint.org/docs/rules/func-call-spacing): disallow spacing between `function` identifiers and their invocations
 - [`import/extensions`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/extensions.md): ensure consistent use of file extensions in import paths
 - [`import/imports-first`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/imports-first.md): ensure all imports appear before other statements
 - [`import/newline-after-import`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/newline-after-import.md): enforce a newline after import statements